reach-sh/reach-lang/non-examples/dev/NOTES.md

 }
 ```

-for when there's just one element in the `join`.
+for when there's just one element in the `parallel_reduce`.

 # containers